Vaghri people

-Waghri word originally derived from sankrit word 'Wagh' (which means tiger) + 'Ari' (which means to hunt).
-Basically, Waghri means hunter of tiger or who are dexter in hunting.

-The Waghri community, also known as Devipujak/ Devi-Poojak (Worshippers of Goddesses/ Deities), is historically rooted in the worship of Goddess Shakti and has preserved rich cultural traditions tied to religious rituals and community service.

-Devipujaks are deeply spiritual and renowned for their devotion to local deities, particularly Devi(Goddess), symbolizing feminine strength and resilience.
-Their religious festivals and rituals continue to be vital elements of their cultural identity.

 Present circumstances

 In India

 In India, the Waghri are mainly located in the Gujarat District.
 Like many other Gujarati Hindu communities, they are endogamous but maintain gotra exogamy.
 Their main clans are the Devipujak, Dantani, Badgujar, Vaghela, Solanki, Kharwa, Godara, etc. They were landless community in the British Raj but now many are well settled, well educated and participating in the growth of the country India.
 They have an effective caste council, which acts as a quasi-judicial body and deals with intra-community disputes.
 They are a Hindu community, with their main tribal deities being Bahuchara Mata, Charbayu Mata (Chandika Mata), Shitla Mata, Hadak Mata, Khodiyar Mata, Mogal Mata, and Meldi Mata.
 Also, follow Pavani (Maa Kali), Mata Shakti, Runvali Mata (Devi of desert), Bhutdi Maa.

 In Gujarat, the Waghri are found mainly in the districts of Sabarkantha, Banaskantha, Panchmahal, Kheda, and Ahmedabad.
 They speak Gujarati language among themselves and normal language with outsiders.